Better supplement decisions.

 Cost per serving, palatability, and whether a product is realistically likely to be used consistently.
 Compliance matters — a stronger formulation that is never taken has no practical value.

-“Does this product work for real families, not just on paper?”
+“Does this work for real families, not just on paper?”

 Dosage form considerations

-Delivery format — gummy, capsule, liquid, powder — affects dose accuracy, ingredient stability, sugar content, and age suitability.
+Delivery format — gummy, capsule, liquid, powder — affects dose accuracy, ingredient stability, and age suitability.
 No format is universally superior; each involves real tradeoffs.

 “What does this format make easier, and what does it compromise?”